Regions Available: Lower Mainland, Fraser Valley &, Howe Sound, Vancouver Island Lower, Vancouver Island North

-Mark's career as a multi-disciplinary artist, independent producer and applied arts specialist spans almost four decades.
-A founding member of Victoria's acclaimed Story Theatre (1981-84), he has performed in thousands of schools across Canada and the US.
-He has delivered hundreds of workshops across Canada, in schools and communities, for all ages/levels of ability, and has designed a vast array of innovative projects focused on curriculum enhancement, public education and community-building.
+Mark's career as a multi-disciplinary artist, independent producer and applied arts specialist spans over four decades.
+A founding member of Victoria's acclaimed Story Theatre (1981-84), he has performed in thousands of schools across Canada and the US, and has delivered hundreds of workshops in schools and communities for all ages/levels of ability.
+Mark has custom-designed a vast array of innovative projects focused on curriculum enhancement, public education and community-building.
 Two primary objectives connect artistic vision with process: promoting diversity (tolerance, inclusion, empowerment) and encouraging adaptation (civic engagement, cross-cultural dialogue, creative problem solving) as the means to a truly collaborative outcome.
 Mark's workshops and residencies are primarily skills-based and experiential, and are focused on Language Arts development (oral skills leading to written skills), and integrating the BC curriculum's core competencies at every level.
 He is fully prepared for every aspect of creating a residency: from initial consultation, to budgeting and grant writing, to scheduling and implementation.
-Recently, Mark conducted two residencies at Eagleview Elementary in Port Hardy, combining improvisation, story telling, and creating an on-going juggling club.
-Serving the Capital Regional District, Vancouver Island and Gulf Islands.

 Transform your entire school into a "hive" of arts and culture, comprised of student-generated theatre, storytelling, music, dance and visual arts.
 This exciting new festival format uses multiple non-traditional performing spaces to present works both large and small.
 Audiences split up to attend a number of performances simultaneously.
 The hive lasts 2-3 days (for in-school community or community at large) and may also act as a fundraiser.
 Planning starts with brief workshops and consultations (determining thematic elements, timeframe), followed by creation sessions (play building) and a production period.
 Students are encouraged to seek course credit for their participation.